 It’s too soon to share the details of our plan to create positive outcomes.
 I will say this: history has a lot to teach us, and we are applying those lessons to our approach.

-Cohousing is form of housing created as an intentional community in which people share household tasks, resources, and space.
+Cohousing is a form of housing created as an intentional community in which people share household tasks, resources, and space.
 Living cooperatively can reduce cost of living and prevent isolation or loneliness.
 For thousands of cohousing residents, it has become the only way to live within their economic means.

 The term came into use with the innovative advances to social housing in Denmark from the early 1970s.
 Housing was in short supply and demands resulted in progressive movements such as the “free state” of Christiania and the rise of social democracy.
 Cohousing may take the form of a cooperative or as a collective.
 Cooperatives are generally formed for economic sustainability and often have written bylaws.
 Some are legally structured as corporate entities or associations.
 Collectives tend to have a less formal structure.